+[X] Please mark

+votes as

-[X] Please mark votes as in this example.
+in this example.

 The shares represented hereby will be voted in accordance with the directions given in this appointment of proxy.
-If not otherwise directed herein, shares represented by this proxy will be voted FOR Proposal 1.
+If not otherwise directed herein, shares represented by this proxy will be voted FOR Proposal 1 AND for Proposal 2, provided however; shares held by a broker or nominee who has not received specific voting instruction from the beneficial owner will not be voted FOR or AGAINST the ratification of the Amendments to the Option Plans.

-1. To elect Nominees: (1) Stanley K. Tange er, (2) .
-Tanger, Jack Africk, FOR ALL NOMINEES [] [] WITHHELD FROM ALL NOMINEES [] For a all nomin nees exce ept as n oted abo

-MARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT []

-PLEASE SIGN, DATE AND MAIL PROMPTLY IN THE POSTAGE-PAID ENVELOPE ENCLOSED.

-Please sign exactly as name appears hereon.
-When shares are held by joint tenants, both should sign.
-When signing as an attorney, executor, administrator, trustee or guardian, give full title as such.
-If a corporation, sign in full corporate name by president or other authorized officer.
-If a partnership, sign in partnership name by authorized person.

-Signature: Date: Signature: Date:
+<5> <c></c> 1.
+To elect Directors to serve for the ensuing year.
+AGAINST ABSTAIN 2.
+To ratify amendments to the Share Option Plan FOR Nominees: (1) Stanley K. Tanger, (2) Steven B. Tanger, and the Unit Option Plan to increase from [ (3) Jack Africk, (4) William G. Benton and (5) Thomas E. Robinson FOR [] [] WITHHELD ALL FROM ALL NOMINEES [] For all nominees except as noted above 1,750,000 to 2,250,000 the aggregate number of Common Shares and Units which may be issued under the Share Option Plan and the Unit Option Plan. ror arr nominees except as noted above MARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT [] ENVELOPE ENCLOSED.
+PLEASE SIGN, DATE AND MAIL PROMPTLY IN THE POSTAGE-PAID are held by joint Please sign exactly as name appears hereon.
+When shares executor, tenants, both should sign.
+When signing as an attorney, administrator, trustee or quardian, give full title as such.
+If a other authorized corporation, sign in full corporate name by president of officer.
+If a partnership, sign in partnership name by authorized person. officer.
+If a partnership, sign in partnership hame by Signature: Date: Date: Signature: